miamidougwarner/HumanActivity/Codebook.md

 all.volunteers.mean.std - The result of the all.volunteers.dataset with only the mean() and std() related columns.

-all.volunteers.mean - The standard deviation columns have been removed from all.volunteers.mean.std.
+all.volunteers.mean - The standard deviation columns that have been removed from all.volunteers.mean.std.

-temp - adds a means column  with all average of all the normalized mean values. temp.means - Only need: volunteer.id, activity.description & means columns temp.melt - Melt the dataset.
+temp - adds a means column  with all average of all the normalized mean values.

+temp.means - Only need: volunteer.id, activity.description & means columns

+temp.melt - Melt the dataset.
 Force the column 'means' into the 'value' column

 consolidated.mean.by.activity - Associate the means value for each volunteer and for each activity